PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

        assert proof_by_riemann(True)

 However, this approach can lead to cumbersome, repeated code if you are calling the same function over and over.
-If you wish to run multiple tests for the same function, the preferred method is to use `pytest.mark.parametrize`.
+If you wish to run multiple tests for the same function, the preferred method is to use the `pytest.mark.parametrize` decorator.

 .. code-block:: python